 When I first started reading Regency Romances, one of the first terms I ran across that made me pause was “the ton”.
 I’m the type of person who enjoys researching things so I searched the internet for the meaning.
-After I published The Secret Lives of the Ton series, I began to get questions from my family and friends who were also confused by the term.
+After I published my Secret Lives of the Ton Regency romance series, I began to get questions from my family and friends who were also confused by the term.
 And now that Bridgerton is out, I imagine more of you have questions.
-So here is the definition, and it doesn’t have to do with a measurement of weight.
+So here’s the definition, and it doesn’t have to do with a measurement of weight.

 Setting themselves apart from the rest of the British population was important to the ton, and they had strict codes of conduct for what was acceptable behavior within polite Society.
-One could be shunned from Society if you didn’t play by their rules.
-However, if you were a person who had a high enough title, like a duke or duchess, people would generally look the other way if you bent the rules.
+One could be shunned, if you didn’t play by their rules.
+However, if you were a person who had a high enough title, like a duke or duchess, people would generally look the other way if you bent those rules.
 The gossip columns of the day had fun pointing out Society scandals.
-The papers wouldn’t use the name of the person they were outing, they would just use their first initial.
-Can you imagine the gossiping going on in the drawing rooms around London when people were trying to guess the identity of who was involved in the latest scandal?
+Unlike Lady Whistledown in Bridgerton, the papers would never use the name of the person they were outing.
+They would use the first initial of their last name or some identifying aspect of their life..
+Can you imagine the conversations that went on in the drawing rooms around London when people were trying to guess the identity of the people involved in the latest scandal?